nihatonder/graal-vm-aws-lambda-demo/README.md

-# Spring Boot 3 Microservice for AWS Lambda with GraalVM
+# GraalVM compiled Spring Boot 3 Microservice for AWS Lambda

 This is a Spring Boot 3 microservice project which uses Spring Cloud Functions and can be compiled with GraalVM and deployed to AWS Lambda.